thirtybees/paypal/Readme.md

 ## Contributing

-PrestaShop modules are open-source extensions to the PrestaShop e-commerce solution.
+Thirty Bees modules are open-source extensions to the Thirty Bees e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.

 ### Requirements